-Life insurance provides a safety net which, although it cannot ease the pain or suffering caused directly by life-changing events, it can provide the assurance that the effect of those life-changing events need not be catastrophic.
+Life insurance provides a safety net which, although it cannot ease the pain or suffering caused directly by life-changing events, can assure that the effect of those life-changing events need not be catastrophic.

-I often say to my clients “I hope your life insurance is the biggest waste of money you’ve ever spent” in the hope that – like the life vest under your airplane seat or the defibrillator at work – it never sees the light of day!
+I often say to my clients “I hope your life insurance is the biggest waste of money you’ve ever spent” in the hope that – like the life vest under your airplane seat or the defibrillator at work – it is never needed!

 But, should the worst ever happen, that life insurance policy could perhaps be the wisest investment they ever made.

 Happily, Neil Armstrong and Buzz Aldrin walked on the Moon before returning home safely.
 The covers remain highly sought after today and can exchange hands for as much as $30,000.